ese3500/final-project-timesink/README.md

 ### 1. Abstract

-Our final project is TimeSink, an all-in-one bathroom tool to handle organization of common items, reducing mess and clutter on valuable counter real estate while offering a variety of features.
+Our final project is TimeSink, an all-in-one tool to handle organization of common bathroom items, reducing clutter on valuable sink counter real estate while offering a variety of useful features in one place.

 ### 2. Motivation

 Bathroom counters can be subject to some of the most pressing space constraints out of any place in the home.
 It can often be a daunting challenge to iterate on and settle on an arrangement of various home products like toothbrushes, toothpaste, and soap that conserves space while maintaining convenience.
-Additionally, the sink itself does little in the way of active assistance to the user, with no built-in functionality like lights, clocks, or self-cleaning capabilities.
-All of these issues combined can often result in the perfect storm, conspiring against users to leave the bathroom sink counter disorganized, unclean, and cluttered.
+Additionally, the sink itself does little in the way of active assistance to the user, with no built-in functionality like lights or clocks.
+All of these issues combined can often result in the perfect storm, conspiring against users to leave the bathroom sink counter disorganized, unclean, and messy.

 We believe that TimeSink can help people organize their bathroom sink counter like never before.
 We want to make it easy to store and access the 20% of items and tools that will be used 80% of the time in a bathroom setting, reducing cognitive load in critical times such as the morning rush or bedtime and helping users establish a rhythm for their routines.

 ### 3. Goals

-1. Have digital display with current time and weather (IOT?)
+1. Have digital display with current time and weather synced using WiFi
-2. Have automatic dispensers for soap and toothpaste using ultrasonic sensors
+2. Have automatic dispenser for soap using ultrasonic sensors
-3. Have a motion-activated night light
+3. Have a proximity-activated night light
-4. Have a UV light and moisture removal system for toothbrush holder
+4. Have a gravity-based moisture removal system for toothbrush holder
 5. 4x4 inch maximum base dimensions
 6. Wall-chargable
 7. Waterproof